 How is CPD recorded?

-CPD activity is recorded depending upon the type of activity the delegate is undertaking.
+CPD activity is recorded depending on the type of activity the delegate is undertaking.
 This can be through a timesheet recording of how long is spent reading or taking part in a seminar.
 Participation certificates for attending CPD events also count as do self-assessed forms or workbooks.

 How should I allocate my CPD time?

-The allocation of CPD hours is dependent on the delegates industry/sector and their company’s specifications.
+The allocation of CPD hours is dependent on the delegates' industry/sector and their company’s specifications.
 Each individual has to research and manage their CPD hour to find out how much they need to do as well as judge the best way to put those hours to use.
-There are a variety of different ways gain these CPD hours from lectures & workshops to online structure CPD learning – varying your learning is always positive!
+There are a variety of different ways to gain these CPD hours from lectures & workshops to online structure CPD learning – varying your learning is always positive!

 What is the process of gaining CPD accreditation?

 There are 3 steps to our registration process.

 - Step 2: CPD approval

 - Step 3: Certification